-Many consider the 1901-S Barber Quarter to be the rarest non-gold coin of the 20th century.
-The issue also ranks as the second rarest of all Barber type coins struck from 1892 to 1916, after the unusual 1894-S dime.
-The 1901-S quarter is scarce and desirable at all grade levels, with even barely recognizable survivors commanding prices in the thousands of dollars.
-Virtually all examples of this rare issue are found in well circulated condition, an indication that nearly the entire original mintage was immediately released into circulation after production.
+Many consider the 1901-S Barber Quarter (Buy on eBay) to be the rarest non-gold United States coin of the 20th century.
+The issue is scarce and desirable at all grade levels, with even barely recognizable survivors commanding prices in the thousands of dollars.
+Virtually all examples are found in well-circulated condition, an indication that nearly the entire original mintage was immediately released into circulation after production.
 The few survivors in uncirculated condition generate substantial interest at auction and sell for large sums.

 There are a number of rarities that stand out when exploring the three series of Barber coinage.
-This includes the 1894-S dime which was created under mysterious circumstances with an original mintage believed to be a mere 24 pieces, the low mintage 1896-S and 1913-S quarters, and the 1902-O “Micro O” half dollar.
-Among the issues, the 1901-S quarter stands apart as the most elusive regular issue which leads to its frequent identification as the “King of Barber Coinage.”
+The dime series includes the 1894-S dime, which was created under mysterious circumstances with an original mintage believed to be a mere 24 pieces.
+The quarters include the three low mintage issues of 1896-S, 1901-S, and 1913-S. Finally, the half dollar series features the unusual 1892-O “Micro O” variety.
+Among these issues, the 1901-S quarter stands apart as the most elusive regular issue which leads to its frequent identification as the “King of Barber Coinage.”

-The small number of newly minted quarters would soon end up in circulation and it would not be for another few decades until the issue attracted some attention above other higher mintage issues.
-By this time, much of the original mintage had been lost or survived in well worn or damaged condition.
-Accordingly, the supply of uncirculated examples of this issue is extremely limited.
+The small number of newly minted quarters would soon end up in circulation, and it would take another few decades before the issue attracted the attention of collectors.
+By this time, much of the original mintage had been lost or survived only in well-worn or damaged condition.

 Finest Known and Values

-The absolute finest known 1901-S Barber Quarter is a single piece which has been graded PCGS MS68+.
-This coin had previously been certified as PCGS MS68 when it was sold at auction in March 2010 for a price of $327,750.
+The absolute finest known 1901-S Barber Quarter is a single piece which has been graded PCGS MS-68+.
+This coin had previously been certified as PCGS MS-68 and changed hands a few times while carrying this grade.
+It achieved the record price for the issue when sold within Superior’s Father Flanagan’s Boys Home Sale in 1990 for $550,000.
+Decades later it was sold at a Heritage auction in March 2010 for $327,750.
 Shortly after the auction this coin was regraded with the plus designation and served as a featured coin for PCGS’s announcement of Secure Plus grading.
-In May 2010, it was announced that the coin had been sold privately for an unspecified price.
+In May 2010, it was announced that the coin had been sold privately for an undisclosed price.

-Other high grade examples include three pieces graded by PCGS as MS66 and MS67, with only seven gems graded MS65.
-The finest pieces graded by NGC include just two examples at MS67, followed by two examples each at MS66 and MS65.
-Undoubtedly, these numbers include a few resubmissions, which means the actual rarity of the pieces could be even greater than the numbers imply.
+Other high-grade examples include three pieces graded by PCGS as MS-67, five pieces graded MS-66, and eight gems graded MS-65.
+The finest pieces graded by NGC include just two examples at MS-67, followed by one example at MS-66, and three at MS-65.
+These numbers may include a few resubmissions, which means the actual rarity of the pieces could be even greater than the numbers imply.